 NOMINATION AND DECISION PROCESS

 The FABBS Foundation Board will review the submissions at its annual FABBS Foundation board meeting in December and will consider opportunities for public dissemination of the research on which the awards are based.
 Dissemination ideas will be discussed.

 ANNOUNCEMENT OF AWARD WITHIN MEMBER SOCIETIES

 It is important that the member society prominently broadcasts the award among the society members, with due recognition to FABBS and the FABBS Foundation.
 The award will ideally be presented at an event attended by a large number of society members, such as a major plenary session at the society’s meeting.
 The member society’s web site needs to have links to its nomination process, the award recipients, and the FABBS Foundation.

 The award recipients will be presented a plaque that recognizes their achievement at a major event in the member society.
 The award will be presented by the FABBS Council Representative or President of the member society.

 The FABBS Foundation encourages donors to contribute to the FABBS Foundation in recognition of the Early Career Impact Award.
-If an individual, business, or organization wishes to sponsor the award, please contact the FABBS Foundation President.
+If an individual, business, or organization wishes to sponsor the award, please contact the FABBS Foundation Executive Director.
 All donors who agree to be recognized will be identified at the award presentation and on the FABBS Foundation site as supporting the award.

 QUESTIONS AND ANSWERS